habanero-ui/habanero-vue/README.md

 # Discussion Points

+## Alerts/Warnings

+- Should we create a component for alerts/warning after an input?

 ## Global Styles

 - To make the hover states lighter to match the Zeplin designs, should we use a different background color or opacty?